dbharbin/streaming-radio/README.md

 ![alt text](Images/GqrxScreenShot999FMStereo.png "Gqrx")

-Under `File-I/O Devices`  select Realtek RTL2838UHIDIR for the `I/Q Input` and the USB Audio device you have installed under the `Audio output`, and then click `OK`
+Under `File-I/O Devices`  select Realtek RTL2838UHIDIR for the `I/Q Input` and the USB Audio device you have installed under the `Audio output` are configured correctly, and then click `OK`

-Click on `Mode` under the `receiver Options` tab in the app and select a valid mode (WFM Stereo for example).
+Click on `Mode` under the `receiver Options` tab in the app and select a valid mode (`WFM Stereo` for example).
 Just make sure it's not in `Demod Off`!

-Under the Audio settings `...
-Network` tab enter the IP address of the target fir UDP Host, UDP Port can remain as 7355 default.
-Note `localhost` may work as well.

 You are now ready to select `Start DSP`.
-You must now select a valid FM station for your region.
+You must now select a valid frequency (such as an FM chennel) for your region.
 Type this into the frequency select box.
 You should now be hearing FM radio.

 Do not continue until you are able to hear the radio.
 Play with the tool a little bit at this point.
 You should be able to listen to local airports, weather channels, CB, Amaature radio, and the list goes on.
 Get familiar with the UI and learn to switch between the different modes (FM, AM, Narrow FM, etc) to dial in on all the airwaves.